MBoretto/Docks/na62-farm/README.md

 #Na62-farm

-##Before start
+This container recreate the environment of the na62-farm experiment.
+##Get Docker

+##Dns troubleshooting

+Set properly the dns if any as described below:
+Identify your DNS using the following commad:

+    nm-tool | grep DNS

+Edit */etc/default/docker*, uncomment the line:

+    DOCKER_OPTS="--dns <your_dns_server_1> --dns <your_dns_server_2>"

+and add the dns previously found.

+    sudo service docker restart

+##X11 troubleshooting
-Set properly the dns if any as described in the main README Add a user to the list of f authorised access to the X server.
+Add a user to the list of f authorised access to the X server.

-##Install the na62-farm repos
+	xhost +x

+Add a user to the list of authorised access to the X server.

+	xhost si:localuser:root

+##Build the Environment
-Download the sofware farm and build the container:
+Download the software farm and build the container:

 	./install

+This command will create the *root/workspace/* directory and clone inside all a the na62 repositories.
+Please notice that this directory is shared with the container */root/* home directory.
+So every change you do on the code inside the container will be visible outside the container.
+All the environment will be installed according to the *Dockerfile*.

 then start the container with